Washington Payroll Tax Registration

 2. File Business License Application

-Log into your Secure Access Washington account to file a Business License Application as an employer.
+Log in to your Secure Access Washington account to file a Business License Application as an employer.
 You will be guided to register for an Unemployment Insurance account and a workers' compensation account.
 No action necessary if Unemployment Insurance was included in a prior application.
 Note: During the registration process, you will have the option to also register with the Department of Revenue for an excise tax account that's used for sales tax and Business & Occupation tax (a gross receipts tax).

 3. Create an Employer Account Management Systems Account

-Log into your Secure Access Washington account to setup your Employer Account Management Systems as a service in Secure Access Washington.
+Log in to your Secure Access Washington account to setup your Employer Account Management Systems as a service in Secure Access Washington.
 You will use the Employer Account Management Systems to file wage reports and pay taxes online.

 Review your compliance risks, free.